Communications Office Services and Policies

 The School of Law's social media channels do not provide legal advice and do not endorse any service obtained through information provided on these channels or any links to these channels.

 Living in Charlottesville

-Living in Charlottesville originated from a printed booklet made by Darden and Law School students to acquaint new students with the Charlottesville area (formerly known as "The Insider" and "Home Sweet C'ville").
+Living in Charlottesville originated from a printed booklet made by Darden and Law School students to acquaint new students with the Charlottesville area.
 Since the material was shifted to the website, it has become a school- and community-wide resource for information about Charlottesville.

 The Law School is always looking for help updating the C’ville site, and sometimes hires students to do so.
-The site has led to sister sites at Curry and UVA's Graduate Guide.
+The site has led to sister sites at the Curry School of Education and UVA's Graduate Guide.

 To offer a tip or provide content to the site, contact firstname.lastname@example.org.